Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Is Dracaena toxic to pets?

 Yes.
-According to the ASPCA, Dracaena plants are toxic to both cats and dogs.
-Symptoms of ingestion include vomiting, drooling, and loss of appetite.
-Keep your Dracaena out of reach if you have curious pets.
+According to the ASPCA, Dracaena is toxic to both cats and dogs.
+Signs of ingestion include vomiting, drooling, and loss of appetite.
+Keep it out of reach of curious pets.

 How fast do Dracaena plants grow?

-Dracaenas are slow growers — expect about 10-12 inches of growth per year under ideal conditions.
-My plant grew roughly 18 inches in 2.5 years, which is pretty typical.
-Don’t worry if yours seems to be taking its time.
+Slowly — expect roughly 10–12 inches of growth per year in good conditions.
+Mine grew about 18 inches in 2.5 years, which is typical.
+Don’t worry if yours is taking its time.

 Can I put my Dracaena outside in summer?

-Yes!
-Just avoid direct sunlight (it can scorch the leaves) and bring it back indoors when nighttime temperatures drop below 50°F (10°C).
-My plant loves spending summers on a shaded patio.
+Yes — just keep it out of direct sun (which scorches the leaves) and bring it back indoors before nighttime temperatures drop below 50°F (10°C).
+Mine spends summers on a shaded patio and loves it.

 Final Thoughts: You’ve Got This

-Healthy thriving Dracaena plants in a home setting - indoor plant care success
+Healthy thriving Dracaena plants in a bright home setting

 If I could turn my struggling Dracaena into a thriving plant, so can you.